rLannes/api_ssn/README.md

 Facilitate the building and cleaning of Sequence Similarity Network (SSN).
 SSN are use in bioinformatics to explore genetic and proteic sequences relationship.

+This library extensively used petgraph a graph library in rust.

 For now this lib is not finish I want to add louvain algorithm to it.
 And because is my firt library and my first big project in rust you may find strange design.